 Goals for Your Glossary Pages

-Like any content marketing project, you want to set some organizational goals for your glossary pages.
-Ask yourself “what are we trying to accomplish with these glossary pages?”
+Like any content marketing project, set some organizational goals for the glossary pages.
+Ask “what are we trying to accomplish with these glossary pages?”

 Clearly the primary objective is to educate visitors to your site with informative content.
 But you want to include some measurable KPIs as well.